Parkermk/Final-Lab-Project-Code/README.md

 # Final-Lab-Project-Code
-Here is one finished codes that we attempted to use on our final lab project.
+Here is one finished code that we attempted to use on our final lab project.
 //the first code we tried
 #include <Wire.h>
 //BME280